ysyk2021/effective-decision-making-strategies-for-making-smart-decisions-at-work/src/chapter-9.md

 While technology can be a valuable tool for decision making, it can also lead to information overload.
 Individuals must filter out irrelevant information and focus on what is essential to make informed decisions.
 This can be accomplished through the use of data visualization tools, filtering algorithms, and effective communication practices.

-In conclusion, Chapter 9 emphasizes the importance of leveraging technology for effective decision making.
+In conclusion, this chapter emphasizes the importance of leveraging technology for effective decision making.
 By identifying decision-making technologies and resources, using technology to enhance the decision-making experience, fostering accessibility and inclusivity, and avoiding information overload, individuals can make informed decisions that align with business objectives and contribute to organizational success.